103 Languages Supported for Real-Time Translation — Any Direction

 Looking for a real-time translation app that supports your language pair?
-Live Translate Live supports 47 languages with simultaneous two-way translation in any direction.
-That's 2,162 possible language combinations — all with live scrolling translation on screen.
+Live Translate Live supports 103 languages with simultaneous two-way translation in any direction.
+That’s 10,506 possible language combinations — all with live scrolling translation on screen, and AI voice playback in 74 of them.
+The full canonical reference (with accuracy tiers per language) lives at /languages; this post walks through the list and what to expect from different language pairs.

 Full List of Supported Languages